CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Server Build](../images/saml05.png)

-* Complete the deployment process and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.
+* Complete the deployment process and wait for the new server to be built by the Lumen Cloud Blueprint engine.

 ![Blueprint Queue](../images/saml06.png)